sgra64/se2.setup/README.md

 mk clean compile compile-tests    # execute all commands in order
 ```

 The last command is called a *clean build*.
-It clears the `target` directory
+It clears the `target` directory,
-and re-compiles all source code.
+removes all content and re-compiles all source code.

 The result is in the `target` directory: